 a.
 Originate from outside the conflict region, and/or

 b.
 Originate from within the conflict region, and that the mines or smelters are certified as conflict free by an independent third party.

 4) We will take appropriate actions to transition product to be conflict free should we discover the use of conflict minerals within our suppliers’ operations, or within their supply chain.

 All affected locations will be monitored for policy compliance on an annual basis.
 Any identified gaps in compliance will be addressed for immediate resolution / correction.

-If employees have any questions concerning this policy, contact Dennis Schneider or Matt Lis.
+If employees have any questions concerning this policy, contact Dennis Schneider.